JNicolas45/2338-FOLDER/Game Testing.md

 Question: During gameplay did the mechanics and theme go together and reinforce each other?

 Answer: Absoulutely as the game is called EPIC WAR 4, the music fits very well, the theme of the various exotic units you can unlock and go against and the bosses you go up against as well.
-It isn't called EPIC WAR 4 for nothing.
+It isn't called EPIC WAR for nothing.

 Question: Did you have fun playing this game?

 Answer: Again absoulutly even after all this time the game still holds up 10 years later.
+Hearing the soundtrack after all this time is the icing on the cake as to me its one of the most memorable things about the game or rather for all EPIC WAR games.

 Question: During gameplay what problems or issues seemed to happen and how did you get them to reoccur?

-Answer: The game sometimes loses your save file and makes you start all over again, this was however adressed and was fixed although sometimes it just happens.
-On the TRIALS maps whenever you defeat the map ie destroy the enemy base instead of telling you "YOU WIN!" the game'll just sit there for a few mins and then proceeds to the "YOU WIN!" screen.
-This reoccurs alot in the TRIALS maps.
+Answer: The game sometimes loses your save file and makes you start all over again even if you're logged into your Kongregate account.
+On most maps whenever you defeat the map ie destroy the enemy base instead of telling you "YOU WIN!" the game'll just sit there for a few mins and then proceeds to the "YOU WIN!" screen.
 Welcomed or not i guess after all this time it still hasn't been fixed.
+Finally another issue with the game since it came from an earlier time is that when you press retreat or fallback units do not automatically go back they instead finish their attack animation and then fall back which causes the player to lose a majority of their units